How Long Does ESTA Last?

 The date of the email confirmation sent to you when you were initially granted an ESTA will also correspond to the start date of your ESTA validity period.
 Assuming your passport was, at that stage, valid for a period of two years, you can easily calculate the expiry date.
 The validity period will run from the date that the ESTA is issued, not from the date of your first trip.

-When will I require a new ESTA?
+When will I need a new ESTA?

-As previously indicated, if your ESTA application is approved but your passport is due to expire in less than two years, you will receive an ESTA valid until the passport’s expiration date.
+If your ESTA application is approved but your passport is due to expire in less than two years, you will receive an ESTA valid until the passport’s expiration date.
 However, if your ESTA expires while in the United States it will not affect the date you need to leave by.

 A new ESTA authorization will also be required in the following circumstances: